Yang-Hyeon-Seo/3rdSemster/README.md

 "practice" has codes made for practicing html, css, javascript.
 "webProject" has codes that introduce me.

-Finally, in "C", there are C code made for practicing data structure.
+Finally, in "C", there are C code made for practicing C language and data structure.

 These are made in 3rd semester(March to June, 2021), by Yang HyeonSeo.